На русском языке

 where ~ \omega and ~ \mathbf{k} are the angular frequency and the wave vector.

-Then for the gravitational energy flux it will be:
+Then for gravitational energy flux it will be:

 The average value over time and space of the squared cosine is equal to ½, so:

-In practice, it should be noted that the pattern of waves in a gravitationally bound system of bodies has rather quadrupole than dipole character, since in case of emission we should take into account the contributions of all field sources.
+In practice, it should be taken into account that the wave pattern in a gravitationally bound system of bodies is more likely to be quadrupole than dipole in nature, since during radiation it is necessary to take into account the contributions of all field sources, some of which move in opposite directions.
 According to the superposition principle we must first sum up at each point of space all the existing fields ~\mathbf \Gamma and ~ \mathbf{\Omega}, find them as functions of coordinates and time, and only then calculate with the obtained total magnitudes the energy flux in the form of the Heaviside vector.

 Gravitational pressure